 The social calendar included a state visit from Princes Margaret, she was the guest of honour at a garden party.
 For a change, everyone was on his or her best behaviour.

 My parents entertained at home, they hosted lunches, dinner parties, buffets and cocktails.
 The servants always look very smart in their dishdasha, like a shirt, but it goes right down to the ground, tied with a colourful sash and they also wore a red fez.

 On one occasion, my friend Jeremy and I volunteered to help.
 We went to and fro from the bar delivering drinks to the guests, but not before taking a sip from each glass.
 It wasn’t long before we collapsed onto the floor giggling and then carried off to bed.

 The riding crop

 Back in Kenya, we had Marco, our horse and sadly couldn’t bring him with us.
-We kept the saddle, stirrups, bridle, halter, reins, harness, bits and the riding crop.
+We kept the saddle, stirrups, bridle, halter, reins, harness, bit and riding crop.

 Apart from paintings, we had a spear, a sword, a shield and a bow and arrow nailed to the walls around the house.
 In my parent’s bedroom and in pride of place, along with a photograph of Marco, was the riding crop.